oasis-tcs/openeox/eox-core-v-1-0/prose/README.md

 This place offers access to the editable sources of the v1.0 EOX-CORE specification (to be).

-In the `share` folder there are the user facing delivery items that offer layout and navigation optimized for online viewing per
+In the `share` folder, there are the user facing delivery items that offer layout and navigation optimized for online viewing per

 - a typical web interface of a version control server (like Codeberg, GitHub, GitLab, or SourceHut) - the Markdown file